yulab2021/TandemMod/README.md

 numpy                     |1.19.5
 scipy                     |1.7.0

 You can install dependent modules manually or install them through yaml file.
+The entire installation will take about 10 minutes.
 ```
 conda env create -f TandemMod.yaml
 ```